 Little is known about the origin and chemical action of acrylfentanyl.
 Although preliminary reports suggest that the drug is resistant to the effects of naloxone, this has not yet been confirmed by laboratory science.
 In fact, because this drug is so new, the DEA has not even added it to the list of controlled substances.
 This means that acrylfentanyl is technically legal to sell in the United States.

-Clare Waismann, CATC, a registered addiction specialist at the Waismann Method® Center, echoed these concerns.
+Clare Waismann, founder and CAODC, a Certified Alcohol & Other Drug Counselor at Waismann Method® Center, echoed these concerns.
 “More and more frequently, we see patients at our hospital who experience unexpected physiological responses to withdrawal because they are unaware of the substances that have been added to the drugs they have bought in the streets.
 The rise of lethal drugs such as acrylfentanyl will directly lead to more opioid-related overdose deaths.
 We need an immediate, intense, country-wide awareness campaign.
 We must show the very real consequences of these drugs to our young adults to save their lives from impulsive decisions.
 Furthermore, mental health professionals should be trained to discuss the opioid crisis and made available to discuss this issue in schools.
 We have the science and resources to battle this epidemic, but now we need to prioritize lives.”

-The Waismann Method® Opioid Detoxification Center has been at the forefront of medical detox and the leader of Rapid Detox for nearly two decades.
+Waismann Method® Opioid Detoxification Center has been at the forefront of medical detox and the leader of Rapid Detox for nearly two decades.
 Because it operates in a private full-service hospital, the Waismann group can effectively and safely manage the presenting withdrawal symptoms and reactions attributable to the contaminants present in the current street drugs.
-By shortening and minimizing the discomfort of an acute withdrawal, patients successfully overcome the withdrawal and the physical dependence.
+By shortening and minimizing the discomfort of acute withdrawal, patients successfully overcome withdrawal and physical dependence.
 The treatment also reduces intense cravings for opioids, which are a leading cause of relapse.
-Visit opiates.com to learn more about the Waismann Method®.